 - Do not ignore foot pain.
 It is not normal.
-If the pain persists, see a doctor who specializes in podiatry.
+If the pain persists, see a medical doctor or podiatrist.

 - Inspect feet regularly.
 Pay attention to changes in color and temperature.
 Look for thick or discolored nails (a sign of developing fungus), and check for cracks or cuts in the skin.
 Peeling or scaling on the soles of feet could indicate athlete's foot.
 Any growth on the foot is not considered normal.